 Notwithstanding any other Act or law, the Company may enter upon the Crown lands referred to in paragraph (b) of clause 3 of the Agreement in accordance with, and for the purposes mentioned in, that paragraph.

-The Schedules

-[Heading inserted by No. 17 of 1985 s.
-5.]
+[Heading deleted: No. 19 of 2010 s.
+42(2).]

-Schedule 1
+Schedule 1 — Poseidon Nickel Agreement

-[S.2]
+[s.
+2]

-[Heading amended by No. 17 of 1985 s.
-5.]
+[Heading amended: No. 17 of 1985 s.
+5; No. 19 of 2010 s.
+4.]

 THIS AGREEMENT made this 27th day of July One thousand nine hundred and seventy-one BETWEEN THE HONOURABLE JOHN TREZISE TONKIN, M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called “the State”) of the one part and POSEIDON LIMITED a company incorporated under the Companies Act of the State of South Australia and registered in the State of Western Australia as a foreign company (hereinafter called “the Company” in which term shall be included the Company and its successors and assigns) of the other part.